QualitativeDataRepository/iqmrnavigator/README.md

 ### Talk Settings

 Each talk can have one or multiple categories associated via FrontMatter (see the _Individual Pages: Talks_ section below for more details).
 Some of these categories can be elevated to so called main categories".
-These are used to color group the talks across the entire website, particularly in the program.
+These are used to color group the talks across the entire website, particularly in the schedule.
 In order to do so add the `main_categories` property under the `talks` property.
 It consists of a list of all main categories.
 Each main category consists of:

 - its name (`name`, must be corresponding to the listed categories in the talk's FrontMatter), and
 - a color (`color`) following the Bootstrap color scheme (see below), possible values are: